 Note: the items cannot be older than 12 month, and you can't specify items like jewellery, watches, bicycles and watercraft (apart from surfboards).

-Overseas Emergency Medical Assistance: Includes 24-hour emergency medical assistance, ambulance fees, medical evacuations, funeral arrangements, and messages to family and hospital guarantees.
+Overseas Emergency Medical Assistance: Our UK travel insurance policy includes 24-hour emergency medical assistance, ambulance fees, medical evacuations, funeral arrangements, and messages to family and hospital guarantees.
+Make sure you declare your pre-existing medical conditions when purchasing to ensure you are fully covered.

-Overseas Emergency Medical And Hospital Expenses: Cover if you are injured or become sick overseas, including; medical, hospital, surgical and nursing.
+Overseas Emergency Medical And Hospital Expenses: Rest assured, you'll receive cover if you are injured or become sick overseas, including; medical, hospital, surgical and nursing expenses.

-Dental Expenses: Cover for your emergency dental treatment for the relief of sudden and acute pain to sound and natural teeth.
+Dental Expenses: Receive quick and comprehensive healthcare cover for your emergency dental treatment for the relief of sudden and acute pain to sound and natural teeth.

-Family Emergency: Cover for additional travel expenses if your travelling companion, or a Relative of either of yours, dies unexpectedly, is disabled by an injury or requires hospitalisation.
+Family Emergency: We provide cover for additional travel expenses if your travelling companion, or a Relative of either of yours, dies unexpectedly, is disabled by an injury or requires hospitalisation.

 Emergency Companion Cover: Cover for additional travel and accommodation expenses if your travelling companion cannot continue their Journey because of an injury or sickness.